-- The FAA, for granting access to their NOTAM and airport data feeds.
+- The FAA's NOTAM and airport data feeds.

-- The NOAA, for their various weather data feeds and services.
+- The NOAA's various weather data, observations, forecasts, and services.

 - The NOMADS Distribution System, without which current winds aloft fetching would not be possible.

-- Wesley Ebisuzaki, for the wgrib2 tool used to process GRIB2 files provided by the NOMADS system.
+- Wesley Ebisuzaki, who created the wgrib2 tool used to process the NOMADS GRIB2 files.

 - The Great Circle Mapper by Karl L. Swartz, which is occasionally used to depict the flight route.

 - The FPDF and TCPDF libraries, either of which may be used to create downloadable PDF documents.

 - Ahmed Hassan